 Fondue at Restaurant Engiadina, don’t miss this if you love cheese

 While you can get some amazing fondue and raclette when you are in St.Moritz, don’t miss the local specialties like the famous Engadine walnut nut tart.
 You can find it at any store in town.
 When in Switzerland, you just have to try all the local chocolatiers to sample all the Swiss chocolates you can.

 Shopping in Saint Moritz

-All the glorious shopping in Saint Mortiz are in La Via Serlas.
-It is the shortest and highest luxury shopping street of the world and offers an enormous range of high-profile brands like Gucci, Valentino and luxury watch brands that the Swiss are known for.
+All the glorious shopping in Saint Moritz are in La Via Serlas.
+It is the shortest and highest luxury shopping street in the world and offers an enormous range of high-profile brands like Gucci, Valentino, and luxury watch brands that the Swiss are known for.